THE CASE OF THE SUITCASE

 A three-part experimental writing workshop on rurality and post-socialist belonging.

-These two workshops invited people with connections or interest in rural places to explore the quiet, often-unspoken forms of intimacy, solidarity, and refusal that shape post-socialist rural life.
+The workshop invites people with connections or interest in rural places to explore the quiet, often unspoken forms of intimacy, solidarity, and refusal that shape post-socialist rural life.

 Over three sessions, we moved from theory to text to making: theoretical and social prompts drawn from Eastern European and queer feminist thinking inform the writing exercises; we developed those texts through editing and feedback; and finally, we made a small collective publication (zine).

-The title CORRUPT is borrowed from Veda Popovici’s essay “Solidarity in Illegality: How the Corrupt East Is Already a Queer East”, which uses notions of corruption as a way to describe the informal, affective, and often invisible solidarities that sustain life beyond state or capitalist logics.
+The title CORRUPT is borrowed from Veda Popovici’s essay “Solidarity in Illegality: How the Corrupt East Is Already a Queer East”, which uses notions of corruption to describe the informal, affective, and often invisible solidarities that sustain life beyond state or capitalist logics.

 Rural Relation Writing Club